Hanson Lysterfield Quarry

-In April 2016 Hanson established the Lysterfield Quarry Community Reference Group (CRG), which comprises 13 community members that meet every two to three months.
+In April 2016 Hanson established the Lysterfield Quarry Community Reference Group (CRG).

-The purpose of developing the group was to expand the community’s knowledge of quarry operations and provide an opportunity for the community to contribute to future planning at the site.
-The CRG gives residents an opportunity to ask questions and get information about the operation of the quarry.
+The purpose of the group is to expand the community’s knowledge of quarry operations and provide an opportunity for the community to contribute to future planning at the site.
+The CRG gives residents an opportunity to ask questions and access information about the operation of the quarry.

-For information about how to join the Lysterfield Quarry CRG or for any enquiries about the quarry’s operations, please contact Hanson directly.
+For more information about how to join the Lysterfield Quarry CRG or for any enquiries, please visit the Hanson website or contact Hanson directly:

 Rob Francis — Development Manager

-Earth Resources Regulation inspectors have attended the quarry several times during mid 2020 to address concerns raised by the community, notably truck movements and blasting vibration.
-Hanson was directed to stop truck movements occurring outside of approved operating hours and is complying with this requirement.
+Earth Resources Regulation inspectors have attended the quarry several times in response to community concerns regarding truck movements and blasting noise and vibration.
+Hanson has previously been directed to stop truck load out and cartage from the site outside of approved operating hours and complied with this requirement.

+Blasting is a necessary part of quarry operations.
 Hanson Lysterfield conducts blasting as part of its regular operations.
-Blasting is usually conducted one day per week and local residents can sign up for text message alerts by contacting the quarry directly.
+Blasting is usually conducted once or twice a week and local residents can sign up for text message alerts for blasting events by contacting the quarry.

-Recommended distance from the activity boundary of a quarry where blasting takes place and the nearest sensitive land use, including residences, are outlined in EPA guidelines 1518.
-These guidelines recommend a 500m buffer.
+These guidelines recommend a buffer of at least 500m.
 If a quarry wishes to operate within the buffer, they must adequately demonstrate that all risks are appropriately managed.
 In the case of Hanson, the extraction operation is separated from the residences by a prominent range of hills.